-The Trust was organized as a Delaware corporation in 1967 and reorganized as a Maryland corporation in 1973.
-It was subsequently reorganized as a Delaware statutory trust in 1998.
-Prior to its reorganization as a Delaware statutory trust, the Trust was known as Vanguard Explorer Fund, Inc. The Trust is registered with the United States Securities and Exchange Commission (SEC) under the Investment Company Act of 1940 (the 1940 Act) as an open-end, management investment company.
-Vanguard Explorer Fund (the Fund) is classified as diversified within the meaning of the 1940 Act.
+The Trust was organized as a Delaware statutory trust in 2007.
+The Trust is registered with the United States Securities and Exchange Commission (SEC) under the Investment Company Act of 1940 (the 1940 Act) as an open-end management investment company.
+Vanguard Market Neutral Fund (the Fund) is classified as diversified within the meaning of the 1940 Act.